devigned/azure-cli-samples/vm-custom-vhd/README.md

 newly created storage account and container and the VM user's (deploy user) ssh public key is replaced with the executor of the scripts public key.

+You can download the custom VHD at https://azclisamples.blob.core.windows.net/vhds/sample.vhd.

 ## To run this sample
 `./vm-custom-vhd`